Pacific Gas and Electric Company: Public safety power shutoffs

+Since 2018, PG&E has increased its efforts to prevent and mitigate wildfires including a 24/7 threat-monitoring center, multiplying its vegetation regulations around utility poles from four to 15 feet and adding 100 weather stations in high-risk areas.
+The company's strategy also includes augmenting public service power shutdowns when needed.

+Power shutoffs in California continued in 2020 and 2021.
+In 2021, the company announced it had included a new technological strategy that uses machine learning models with more predictive capabilities.
+They can inject these predictions of fire spread directly into the PSPS decision-making process, so they can make more accurate PSPS implementations.

+In 2021, California fined PG&E $106 million (US) for violating guidelines in 2019 PSPS executions by insufficient communication with the public.

+Wildfires

-Sierra blaze
+1997 Sierra blaze

 On June 19, 1997, a Nevada County jury in Nevada City found PG&E guilty of "a pattern of tree-trimming violations that sparked a devastating 1994 wildfire in the Sierra".
 "PG&E was convicted of 739 counts of criminal negligence for failing to trim trees near its power lines—the biggest criminal conviction ever against the state's largest utility."